Peter Turkson: Roman Curia

 In 2016, Pope Francis sent Turkson as his special envoy to pursue peace in South Sudan: to urge an end to violence in the country, and to help establish dialogue and trust between the warring parties.
 Turkson traveled to Juba to support the archbishop and to meet with the country's leaders.
 He also carried with him a letter from Francis for President Salva Kiir and one for Vice President Riek Machar who are historic enemies and represent different ethnic groups.

 On 31 August 2016, Pope Francis created the Dicastery for Promoting Integral Human Development, naming Turkson as its first prefect, effective 1 January 2017.

 Ahead of the World Meeting of Families 2018 in Dublin, Turkson was announced as homilist at the opening ceremony at the Cathedral of the Assumption, Carlow.

 On 23 December 2021, Pope Francis ended Turkson's service as prefect of the Dicastery for Promoting Integral Human Development at the conclusion of his five-year term, appointing Cardinal Michael Czerny as his temporary replacement.

 On 4 April 2022, Pope Francis named him chancellor of the Pontifical Academy of Sciences and the Pontifical Academy of Social Sciences.

 Turkson speaks English, Fante, French, Italian, German, and Hebrew, in addition to understanding Latin and Greek.

 Papabile status

 Following the announcement on 11 February 2013 of the planned resignation of Pope Benedict XVI, Turkson was identified by the media as a possible candidate for the papacy.
 Bookmakers Paddy Power and Ladbrokes made Turkson the favourite to be elected pope, with Paddy Power giving 2/1 odds.
 Odds variously of 4/1, 11/4 against (by Paddy Power), and 5/4 against (by Ladbrokes) were given.
 Parties unknown placed fake election posters in Rome with the caption "At the conclave, vote Peter Kodwo Appiah Turkson!"

-After the death of Pope Francis and with the 2025 papal conclave due to begin in May 2025, Turkson was again seen as papabile with The Guardian and BBC News seeing him as a possible next pope, though being omitted from CNN and CBS News' speculation stories.
+After the death of Pope Francis and with the 2025 papal conclave due to begin in May 2025, Turkson was again seen as papabile with The Guardian and BBC News listing him as a possible next pope, though he was omitted from CNN and CBS News' speculation stories.